A guide to MIMS for pharmaceutical companies

 How should companies update MIMS if their product licence differs between Great Britain and Northern Ireland?

-Following Brexit, any differences in product marketing authorisations between Great Britain (GB) and Northern Ireland (NI) will be indicated in the MIMS product listing where necessary.
+Following Brexit, any differences we are aware of in product marketing authorisations between Great Britain (GB) and Northern Ireland (NI) will be indicated in the MIMS product listing where necessary.
 To help MIMS continue to serve healthcare professionals in the whole of the UK, companies are asked to submit details of all product changes relating to GB and/or NI.
 As above, please email us directly at email@example.com including a summary of the changes.
 If there are any differences between the GB and NI SPCs other than the MA holder or MA number, please provide full details.

 What are the deadlines for inclusion in MIMS?